HuaJI66/Xiaomi_Kernel_OpenSource/README.md

 # Description
-android kernel sm8250 Suitable for the Xiaomi Pad 5 Pro series
+Android kernel sm8250 suitable for the Xiaomi Pad 5 Pro series

 ===================
 ## How to build